-- 11. Capital flight, where it occurs, is a major hindrance to the mobilization of domestic resources for development.
+- 19. Gender equality and women's empowerment are essential to achieve equitable and effective development and to foster a vibrant economy.
+We reaffirm our commitment to eliminate gender-based discrimination in all its forms, including in the labour and financial markets, as well as, inter alia, in the ownership of assets and property rights.
+We will promote women's rights, including their economic empowerment, and effectively mainstream gender in law reforms, business support services and economic programmes, and give women full and equal access to economic resources.
+We will further promote and reinforce capacity-building of State and other stakeholders in gender-responsive public management, including, but not limited to, gender budgeting. - 20.
+Capital flight, where it occurs, is a major hindrance to the mobilization of domestic resources for development.
 We will strengthen national and multilateral efforts to address the various factors that contribute to it.
 It is vital to address the problem of illicit financial flows, especially money-laundering.
-Additional measures should be implemented to prevent the transfer abroad of stolen assets and to assist in their recovery and return of such assets, in particular to their countries of origin, consistent with the United Nations Convention against Corruption, as well as to prevent capital flows that have criminal intent.
-This could include the Stolen Asset Recovery (STAR) initiative and other relevant initiatives.
-In this regard, we urge as a matter of priority all States that have not yet done so to consider becoming parties to the International Convention for the Suppression of the Financing of Terrorism, and call for increased cooperation with the same objective. - 12.
+Additional measures should be implemented to prevent the transfer abroad of stolen assets and to assist in their recovery and return of such assets, in particular to their countries of origin, consistent with the United Nations Convention against Corruption,5 as well as to prevent capital flows that have criminal intent.
+We note the efforts of the United Nations Office on Drugs and Crime and the World Bank Group through the Stolen Asset Recovery Initiative and other relevant initiatives.
+In this regard, we urge as a matter of priority all States that have not yet done so to consider becoming parties to the International Convention for the Suppression of the Financing of Terrorism, and call for increased cooperation with the same objective. - 21.
 The ongoing fight against corruption at all levels is a priority.
 Progress among countries has varied since 2002.
 Corruption affects both developed and developing countries, and both the public and private sectors.
 We are thus determined to take urgent and decisive steps to continue to combat corruption in all of its manifestations in order to reduce obstacles to effective resource mobilization and allocation and avoid the diversion of resources away from activities that are vital for development.
 This requires strong institutions at all levels, including, in particular, effective legal and judicial systems and enhanced transparency.
 We welcome the increased commitment of States that have already ratified or acceded to the United Nations Convention against Corruption, and, in this regard, urge all States that have not yet done so to consider ratifying or acceding to the Convention.
-We call upon all States parties to fully implement the Convention without delay and to work jointly in the establishment of a mechanism for follow-up on implementation of the Convention. - 13.
+We call upon all States parties to fully implement the Convention without delay and to work jointly in the establishment of a mechanism for follow-up on implementation of the Convention. - 22.
 While the pursuit of economic resilience is important for all countries, it requires constant and more concerted efforts in small and vulnerable economies.
 These national efforts need to be reinforced by international support for capacity-building, including through financial and technical assistance, and United Nations operational activities for development in accordance with national development strategies and priorities.
 In development cooperation policies, we will pay special attention to the efforts and specific needs of Africa, the least developed countries, landlocked developing countries and small island developing States.
 Similarly, special and sustained attention is needed to support post-conflict countries in their rebuilding and development efforts.